-I have become obsessed with Pintrest, and one day I found a simple dessert called Rolo Cake Mix Bars that did not require eggs!
+The other day, on Pinterest, I found a simple dessert called Rolo Cake Mix Bars from A Taste of Home that did not require eggs!
 I was so excited I had to try it!

-It was a really simple recipe.
-All you needed was a yellow cake mix, evaporated milk, butter and rolo’s
+This Rolo Cake Mix Bars recipe is really simple!
+All you needed was a yellow cake mix, evaporated milk, butter and rolo’s.

 Then you mix the cake mix, milk, and melted butter